-91. Elisabeth Epps is a resident of Colorado.

-92. From 2016 to 2020, Ms. Epps was involved in a committee that helped rewrite Denver's use of force policy.
+- 101. Elisabeth Epps is a resident of Colorado. - Denver's use of force policy.
 In the wake of the Michael Brown shooting and other police misconduct, the community demanded that the DPD create a committee to rewrite their use of force policy.
 Former Denver Police Chief Rob White invited Ms. Epps to join the committee.
 Ms. Epps was on an editing subcommittee that at points met twice per week to edit the use of force policy, line by line.
 They looked at draft policies from other cities and settlement agreements in lawsuits.
 They discussed proportionality, authority, necessity, reasonableness, and the factors an officer needs to consider when using force, including the severity of the crime and availability of cover for officers.
 Given Ms. Epps' personal involvement in revising the use of force policy, she was disgusted and disheartened to witness the actions of the DPD in exercising indiscriminate, unconstitutional, and unreasonable force against peaceful protesters, herself included.

-93. On the evening of Thursday, May 28, 2020, Ms. Epps attended the protest to stand in solidarity with those demonstrating against police violence and to exercise her own First Amendment right to protest.
-At about 9 PM, she was standing near the steps of the Colorado state Capitol building.
+- 103. On the evening of Thursday, May 28, 2020, Ms. Epps attended the protest to stand in solidarity with those demonstrating against police violence and to exercise her own First Amendment right to protest.
+At about 9 PM, she was standing near the steps of the Colorado state Capitol building with Dr. Alexander.
 The crowd at that time was mostly seated on the Capitol steps talking amongst themselves.
-Then, without any warning or order to disperse, officers deployed tear gas toward the crowd resulting in Ms. Epps experiencing extreme eye pain, which continued for approximately two weeks.

-94. Later that same night, while Ms. Epps remained near the Capitol building, other protesters who were not close to Ms. Epps returned empty cannisters of tear gas in the general direction of the officers.
+Then, without any warning or order to disperse, officers deployed tear gas toward the crowd resulting in Ms. Epps experiencing extreme eye pain, which continued for approximately two weeks. - 104.
+Later that same night, while Ms. Epps remained near the Capitol building, other protesters who were not close to Ms. Epps returned empty cannisters of tear gas in the general direction of the officers.
 Even though Ms. Epps was nowhere near these protesters, officers shot Ms. Epps at least twice with pepper bullets.
 She was hit on her back and became disoriented.
-Her partner was also shot with rubber bullets.

-95. The next night, on Friday, May 29, at around 9:04 PM, Ms. Epps was shot with a pepper ball by DPD Officer Jonathan Christian as she crossed 14th Ave by herself, filming the police and protest activity near the Capitol.
-Officer Christian provided no warning to Ms. Epps before targeting and firing his pepperball gun at her.
-There was no justification Officer Christian's conduct.

-96. Later that same night, at around 9:16 PM, officers again shot Ms. Epps and her partner with rubber bullets without warning or provocation, leaving marks on her back and legs.
+Her partner was also shot with rubber bullets. - 105.
+The next night, on Friday, May 29, at around 8 PM, Ms. Epps was peacefully protesting on a street near the Capitol when officers again shot Ms. Epps and her partner with rubber bullets without warning or provocation, leaving marks on her back and legs.
 Officers also shot projectiles directly at her cellphone which she had been using to record and broadcast police violence to her thousands of social media followers.
 A projectile shattered her cellphone.
 Shortly after police shot her phone out of her hand, they deployed tear gas into the group of protesters without any warning or justification.
 Ms. Epps was immediately unable to see, and breathing became almost impossible; she felt like she was choking every time she tried to take a deep breath.

 Ms. Epps, who has been hospitalized numerous times because of asthma, was terrified and unable to see even to obtain her inhaler from her bag.
 Other protesters who had masks and were not suffering as acutely from the tear gas had to search Ms. Epps' bag to find her inhaler so she could recover.